Dolmant/thincats/README.md

 build homepage content (all pages need work)

 tomorrow:
-build a menu bar that sits in a top bar and pushes content down (for resources, login, register, logo etc) fade in top menu and register/login buttons on load build more cool lines - criss cross at bottom of page all CSS -every X pixels, spawn an alternating 45 degree randomized length div with a grow animation use criss cross to separate homepage content
+menu bar center align the menu part and put logo in build more cool lines - criss cross at bottom of page all CSS -every X pixels, spawn an alternating 45 degree randomized length div with a grow animation use criss cross to separate homepage content